 Dropping a time-ball dates back well before that New Year’s celebration in Times Square, though.
 The first was installed at England’s Royal Observatory at Greenwich in 1833.
 It would drop at 1:00pm daily to allow captains of ships in the vicinity to precisely set their chronometers.
-This is how dropping a ball became associated with
+This is how dropping a ball became associated with time.

 A number of different cities besides New York do a time-ball drop on New Year’s Eve, such as Twin Falls, Idaho and Pittsburgh, Pennsylvania.
 But more curious is the different types of objects other cities drop to mark the official passing of the year.